ashutoshsanghi3/AWS-CFT-TF-EKS-RDS/README.md

   - RDS database instance
 - **AWS CodePipeline workflows**:
   - **Pipeline 1**: Creates/updates the CloudFormation stack
+  - **Pipeline 2:**
-  - **Pipeline 2**: Runs SonarQube scans on the application code, builds Docker images, and deploys the 3-tier app to EKS
+    - Runs SonarQube scans on the application code
+    - Builds Docker images for frontend and backend
+    - Performs Trivy vulnerability scans on both images
+    - Pushes the scanned images to Amazon ECR
+    - Deploys application manifests to the EKS cluster

 ---